chmodsayshello/AntiSeedLeak/README.md

 # AntiSeedLeak
-This simple plugin stops players form leaking the seed
+This simple plugin stops players form leaking the seed, seed leaking players get banned and none can see their message exept the owner